voteliquid/blog/_posts/2017-10-23-democracy-vs-corruption.md

 This is [inevitable](/2018/06/06/liquid-is-inevitable/).

-Help make it happen by [joining United](https://united.vote/join) today.
+Help make it happen by [joining Liquid US](https://liquid.us/join) today.

 > Our first priority today is to defeat utterly those forces of greed and corruption that have come between us and our self-governance.
 >